Academic Planning Recommendations

 - Consider intensive language study programs in Hebrew and other languages that encourage language immersion.

-- For students studying in Israel, consider studying Hebrew and for advanced students, Israeli literature.
+- For students studying in Israel, all students are required to study Hebrew as part of the program.
 Prior to departure, be sure to discuss the transfer and evaluation of Hebrew credits with Renana Schneller.

 - Consult with the Jewish Studies Director of Undergraduate Studies and the Learning Abroad Center to choose courses and programs that will fulfill requirements or offer credit toward your degree.

-- With the consultation of an appropriate faculty member, you can use this research as the basis for your senior project.
+- With the consultation of an appropriate faculty member, you can use research completed abroad as the basis for your senior project.

 - Internships abroad can also offer research experience that can be used for a senior project in consultation with a faculty adviser.